fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/user/register.md

 |------|---|---|
 |rtCode|0|Result code|
 |rtMsg|String|Result message|

-If the membership deactivation is being called successfully, the `rtCode` will be `0` and the membership will be deactivated.
+When the API call for user deactivation is successful, the `rtCode` will be `0`.
+The user account deactivation is complete then.

 ### ErrorResult
 |Key|Value|Description|
 |------|---|---|
 |errorCode|0|Error code|

-If the membership deactivation call fails, we will receive an `error` code, which can be as follows.
+If API call fails, the user will receive an `errorCode`.